 After we came back to Paris, Alice and Neldo started to write each other e-mails and then called each other every night, like teenagers.
 One day, my grandmother decided to go to visit him to Israel and this is how their relationship started again 50 years later in another country.
 Eventually she moved there in 2014.

-My grandmother died 1 year ago and is now buried in Kibboutz Regavim, where Neldo still lives.
-Yesterday would have been her birthday.
+My grandmother died 3 years ago and is now buried in Kibbutz Regavim, where Neldo still lives.